 since our training distribution across multiple servers in AETROS Trainer is completely based on git.
 We always checkout the latest commit of the defined branch once a new job is started.

-Create and connect at least one server with AETROS, see documentation External server infrastructure.
+Create and connect at least one server with AETROS, see documentation Server Cluster.